Giantpizzahead/AlphaLoL/README.md

 ## Todo: Manual AI (COMPLETE)

 AI without machine learning - The "standard" way of doing it, with computer vision techniques (OpenCV) and hardcoded logic.
 I moved this list into `misc/TODO_MANUAL.md`.

+## Development Setup

+Warning: This repository is a bit of a mess.
+There are lots of old/unused files.
+Clone at your own risk :)

+Use a virtual environment!
+See `requirements.txt` for a list of dependencies.